 We are self described ‘data geeks’ who remain excited about data and our community and we work hard to share our knowledge.

 There’s a lot going on in the labour market; it’s constantly changing.
-There needs to be a coordinating body to manage the activities, interventions and collaborations, the DWA fills that need.
+There needs to be a coordinating body to manage the activities, interventions and collaborations, and the DWA fills that need.
 Community stakeholders agree to pursue specific results among a targeted group of people by coordinating investments, analysis, learning and advocacy.
 Research is conducted in partnership with the broader community, the DWA Board of Directors and staff to foster a culture of inquiry and provide support for development.

 For more information about our work, please contact: firstname.lastname@example.org